 The best way to get kids out on a cold day?
 Keep things fun and active (which also keeps everyone warm).
 Here are some ideas:

 Since it’s fairly easy to master, snowshoeing is a great winter activity for kids of all ages.
 Visit designated snowshoe trails in your area, or check out a local park or hiking area to see how different it looks under a blanket of snow.
 Snowshoeing is also a great activity for families with toddlers, since they can ride along in a child carrier.

 How many powderhounds start on the bunny hill?
 Many ski resorts offer ski and snowboard schools for kids as young as 3 years old, and kids will enjoy learning the ropes along with others at their same level.
 While they learn to carve and snowplow, you can go enjoy the slopes yourself.

 In addition to warm layers, boots and skis or a snowboard, you’ll also want a helmet for young skiers.
 Not only are they essential for safety, they also help keep little noggins warm on sub-zero days.
-For more kids’ ski tips, check out how to make your kids hate skiing.

 3. Cross-country skiing

 For a little less hustle and bustle than a downhill resort (and cheaper tickets), try cross-country skiing.
 Many towns and cities have nearby Nordic trail networks, often with shelters that make great lunch spots and destinations.
 To find a local cross-country skiing club, check the Cross-Country Canada club list.